Growing Zones: 4-9 outdoors(hardy down to -20℉)

 Planting & Care

-2) Dig your hole just as deep and twice as wide as the root ball.
+Dig your hole just as deep and twice as wide as the root ball.
 Leave a small mound of dirt in the center of the hole to set the root ball on and carefully spread the roots in the hole.
-You’ll want to keep the “crown” (tip of the root ball) of the tree roughly an inch above the surrounding soil level.
-If it doesn’t reach that point just add a bit more dirt to the mound underneath.
+You’ll want to keep the crown (tip of the root ball) of the tree roughly an inch above the surrounding soil level.
+If it doesn’t reach that point, just add a bit more dirt to the mound underneath.

-Watering: Water the tree to a depth of 12 inches (roughly 7 1/2 gallons) when the top 2 inches of soil dries (a slow trickle with a garden hose for about 30 minutes is recommended so the water doesn’t bead away from the intended watering area).
+2. Watering: Water the tree when the top 2 inches of soil dries (a slow trickle with a garden hose for about 10 or 20 minutes is recommended so the water doesn’t bead away from the intended watering area).
 This could be about twice a week in the summer, or every three weeks in the fall.
-Watering depends on several factors such as the soil type, rainfall amounts and temperature so making sure the top 2 inches of soil is dry is the best way to determine if watering is needed.
+Watering depends on several factors such as the soil type, rainfall amounts, and temperature.

-Fertilizing: Flowering cherry trees do not require fertilizer for the first two years providing you keep weeds in check and the soil is healthy.
-Heavy mulch around the base of the tree protects and nurtures the soil, while keeping the roots moist and cool.
-When it does come time, fertilize the tree with nitrogen.
+3. Fertilizing: Flowering Cherries will not require fertilizer for the first two years.
+Heavy mulch around the base of the tree protects and nurtures the soil as well.
+When you are ready, fertilize the tree with nitrogen.
 Apply 1/10 pound of actual nitrogen per year for each year of the tree’s age, with a maximum of 1 pound per year.
-Apply it once in the spring, or spread the nitrogen amount into 2-4 equal applications over the spring and summer.
+Apply it once in the spring, or spread the nitrogen amount into 2 to 4 equal applications over the spring and summer.

 Most items ship the next business day unless otherwise noted